secretnodes/secretnodes.org/docs/tutorials/prepare-your-host-machine.md

-# Prepare your host machine to run a full node on EnigmaChain
+# Prepare your host machine to run a full node on Enigma Blockchain
 Guide Version 0.05 | Date Feb 15, 2020

 # Installing Ubuntu Server 18.04 LTS